 If you and your doctor decide that nipple reconstruction surgery should be done under general anesthesia, an intravenous infusion (IV) line will be inserted into your hand or arm and taped into place.
 You'll be given relaxing medication through the IV line.

 Some surgeons insert a core of dermal matrix product – a skin substitute such as AlloDerm -- into the reconstructed nipple so it doesn't flatten out too much.
+However, most surgeons will use a small amount of your own scar tissue or fat to accomplish the same goal.

 Once the nipple is sewn into place, a nipple shield (a protective covering shaped like a tiny hat with a wide flat brim) is filled with antibacterial ointment and taped over the reconstructed nipple to protect it.